yizhisec/delayed/README.md

 ## Features

 * Robust: all the enqueued tasks will run exactly once, even if the worker got killed at any time.
-* Clean: finished tasks (including failed) won't take the space of your Redis.
+* Clean: finished tasks (including failed) take no space of your Redis.
 * Distributed: workers as more as needed can run in the same time without further config.
+* Portable: its Go and Python version can call each other.

 ## Requirements

-1. Python 2.7 or later, tested on Python 2.7, 3.3 - 3.9, PyPy and PyPy3.
-2. UNIX-like systems (with os.fork() implemented), tested on Ubuntu and macOS.
-3. Redis 2.6.0 or later.
-4. Keeps syncing time among all the machines of each task queue.
+* Robust: all the enqueued tasks will run exactly once, even if the worker got killed at any time.
+* Clean: finished tasks (including failed) take no space of your Redis.
+* Distributed: workers as more as needed can run in the same time without further config.
+* Portable: its Go and Python version can call each other.

 ## Getting started